pisanorg/Student-Git-Docs/git-guide/new-repo.md

 If we do not yet have any project files, we can use the instructions from GitHub to populate our repo with a placeholder README.
-This creates a new file, commits it, sets the remove (server) url, and pushes the new master branch to it.
+This creates a new file, commits it, sets the remote (server) url, and pushes the new master branch to it.

 ```
 echo "# ideal-chainsaw" >> README.md